-Dr Mharapara says the funding support will help the team gain important insights into the lives of community-based midwives – particularly those who are working in the demanding context of a
+Dr Mharapara says the funding support will help the team gain important insights into the lives of community-based midwives – particularly those who are working in the demanding context of a global health pandemic.

 “New Zealand’s midwifery workforce is under extreme pressure, and there is an urgent need to understand and improve how midwives are supported and encouraged to remain in midwifery.
 This project is relevant to the changing landscape of our national health service delivery to meet the needs of families at a local level and so we expect the reforms will spotlight services like community-based midwifery,” says Dr Clemons.